Skip to main content

 • Apply model

-Result of modelling (train or apply) will be concatenated to source table as column with name " Outcome".
+• Result of modelling will be concatenated to source table as a new column.

 Deployment